-All Students' Dress Code-updated
+All Students' Dress Code - updated

-- Shoes: All shoes must have a strap or a full back to them; half-back shoes, slippers, and flip-flops are not allowed. - Hair: Student's hair may not be dyed in unnatural colors (blue, green etc). - As a general rule, inappropriate clothing, such as torn, excessively large, baggy or tight fitting clothing, or clothing bearing inappropriate words or symbols may not be worn by any student. - Masks are required throughout the school
+- Shoes: All shoes must have a strap or a full back to them; half-back shoes, slippers, and flip-flops are not allowed. - Hair: Student's hair may not be dyed in unnatural colors (blue, green etc). - As a general rule, inappropriate clothing, such as torn, excessively large, baggy or tight fitting clothing, or clothing bearing inappropriate words or symbols may not be worn by any student. - Masks are required for all students regardless of vaccination status.